 What is being shown in this graph above is derived from the power compression sweep measurements shown in the last graph, but in this case only the amount of signal compression by the subwoofer is shown.
 Across the bottom of the graph at 0 is the base SPL from the 90dB sweep level.
 Each 5dB increase in level for the next sweep measurement should show a perfect 5 dB increase, however in the real world this is not the case.
 This subwoofer was run up all of the way to an 115dB sweep level which is an increase of 25dB over the base 90dB level.
 If the subwoofer exhibited no compression at all you would see a nice flat line at the 25dB marking.
 Instead what we see is that the sub is very heavily compressing over the entire bandwidth by an average of about 5dB from roughly 18Hz to 70Hz and compressing by almost 7dB from 80Hz to 120Hz.
 Showing the data in this manner it is easier to see where the subwoofer is compressing the most and by how much.
 It is also easier to compare this data between different units with this type of chart.

 4. Maximum long term output: This is derived from the highest sweep level attained during the long term power compression testing.
 It is not a new test but simply a different way of presenting and focusing some of the data gathered for the highest level output sweep that the DUT will handle.
-This is the highest long term sustained level attainable by the DUT within it's entire intended bandwidth, considered to be 10-120Hz, at which point some limiting condition whether: Amplifier, or excessive: excursion, noise, compression, or distortion is in evidence, in some part, or all of the frequency range.
+This is the highest long term sustained level attainable by the DUT within the entire intended bandwidth, considered to be 10-120Hz, before any limiting condition is met in any part of the frequency range.
+Limiting conditions include amplifier power or excess any of the following: excursion, noise, compression, or distortion.
 Obviously not all subwoofers can cover that entire range effectively.
 However if competently designed they should be filtered and limited so as not to damage themselves if a signal containing high level energy below or above their designed range of operation is presented.
 Basically stated this is the maximum level attainable in a long term manner, at which point the subwoofer’s behavior in some part of the frequency range has become a limiting factor.
 The higher the maximum output attainable the better the dynamic tracking of the subwoofer and the more suitable it will be for high output duties, or large, open spaces.

 Example: Maximum Long Term Output Comparison Chart